thewall27/thewall27/README.md

 - Watching Anime
 - Rope Skipping

-### ⚡Would Love to connect with people and make projects in collaboration⚡
+### ⚡Would love to connect with people and make projects in collaboration⚡